rxgoa/EveProject/README.md

+# WIP
+this is very much a WIP project.
+Working on a lot of things until "realease".

+---

 # LLM Wrapper (Groq+Langchain+llama3)
 This is a simple Discord bot using `Langchain` for keeping track of conversations, `Groq` API integration for access to our model `llama3-8b-8192`.